Have you tried making a slow cooker sausage casserole yet?

-1. Brown the sausages
+Step 1: Brown the sausages

-I don’t usually brown off my meat before putting it in the slow cooker (but I know plenty of people who do, it’s just a matter of personal preference), but in my opinion, with sausages, it’s a must.
+I don’t usually brown off my meat before putting it in the slow cooker (but I know plenty of people who do; it’s just a matter of personal preference), but in my opinion, with sausages, it’s a must.

 Once they are browned, add them to the slow cooker.

-5. Cook on low for 7 to 9 hours or high for 4 hours
+Step 4: Cook on low for 7 to 9 hours or high for 4 hours

-With this slow cooker sausage casserole you might want to thicken up the sauce a little at the end, depending on how you like your gravy.
-If you like it thicker you can leave the lid off for the last 30 minutes, or stir in some gravy granules, or corn flour.
+With this slow cooker sausage casserole, you might want to thicken up the sauce a little at the end, depending on how you like your gravy.
+If you like it thicker, you can leave the lid off for the last 30 minutes or stir in some gravy granules or corn flour.

-Tastes great served with mashed potato!
+It tastes great served with mashed potatoes!

-Can You Put Raw Sausages In A Slow Cooker?
+Can You Put Raw Sausages in a Slow Cooker?

-How Long Do You Cook Sausages In A Slow Cooker?
+How Long Do You Cook Sausages in a Slow Cooker?

-Can You Put Frozen Sausages In A Slow Cooker?
+Can You Put Frozen Sausages in a Slow Cooker?

 Can You Freeze Sausage Casserole?

-Yes you can freeze sausage casserole.
-Allow it to cool completely and then transfer it into an airtight container and pop it in the freezer.
-It can keep in the freezer for up to 3 months.
-When you are ready to use it just remove it from the freezer and allow it to completely defrost.
-Then reheat it in a suitable container, making sure it is heated all through.
+Yes, you can freeze sausage casserole.
+Allow it to cool completely, transfer it into an airtight container, and pop it in the freezer.
+It can be kept in the freezer for up to 3 months.
+When ready to use it, just remove it from the freezer and let it defrost completely.
+Then reheat it in a suitable container, ensuring it is heated all through.

 100 easy to make, tried and tested UK recipes including;